After creating your chart, you can print your chart or download it as a file.

 To download your chart as a file, click "Download" in the menu.

-At this time, it is not possible to download the legend for free form crochet charts, which becomes available soon.
+At the moment, it is not possible yet to download the legend for free form crochet charts.
+This feature becomes available soon.

 You can customize the look and feel of the grid lines.
 In the menu, click "Chart settings", and navigate to the "Grid" tab.